IIIF/api/source/api/annex/registry/behaviors/index.md

 ## 3. Registry

-This table summarizes the known behaviors available, for use with the [Presentation API][prezi-api].
+This table summarizes the known behaviors available for use with the [Presentation API][prezi-api].

 | Behavior                       |
 | ------------------------------ |